 There’s a certain type of person who would prefer minimalist Fitbit Flex over the full-color screen of the Fitbit Blaze, or even the heart rate tracking capabilities of the Fitbit Charge HR.
 That person is me — budget-minded, easily distracted me.

 The wearable tech industry is exploding with tons of exciting features for fitness trackers that can do everything from improve your golf swing to use GPS to track your children.
 And while a fitness tracker with the ability to replace your smartphone sounds super cool, the reality is this: after spending time with a Fitbit Charge HR, I’m ready to downgrade.

 Specifically, my eyes are set on the Fitbit Flex, the low-hanging fruit of Fitbits.
 It’s simple, minimal, and it does everything a basic fitness tracker should do — with the added benefit of having access to Fitbit’s user-friendly app.

 Disclaimer: I’m not interested in heart rate tracking and I don’t need phone notifications on my tracker, which eliminates the extra features of the Charge HR and Alta.
 Obviously, if those features are more your style, the Flex is not for you.

 But if you just want a fitness tracker that is comfortable enough to wear to bed, can blend into any outfit, and encourages you to move around throughout the day, then the Flex is perfect.
 Here’s why.

 Fitbit Flex’s Features Are Minimal

-I’m all about reducing the amount of notifications I receive and the amount of time I spend looking at a screen, and Fitbit Flex’s sliver of a screen is right up my alley.
-It communicates your health stats in the form of a series of five dots, and you tap on the screen to view how close you are to your goal.
+I’m all about reducing the number of notifications I receive and the amount of time I spend looking at a screen, and the Fitbit Flex’s sliver of a screen is right up my alley.
+It communicates your health stats with a series of five dots, and you tap on the screen to view how close you are to your goal.

 Here’s exactly what those lights mean: